Line-39/go-micro-service/README.md

 // ...
 ```

-Now try to navigate to [localhost:4000/foo](localhost:4000/foo) again, and service will respond with `404 page not found` status code.
+Now restart the service, and navigate to [localhost:4000/foo](localhost:4000/foo) again, you should receive `404 page not found` response.